 The other protective action is evacuation.
 Evacuees from San Onofre State Beach will be directed south to the Reception and Decontamination Center at Carlsbad High School, 3550 Monroe Street, Carlsbad.
 If told to evacuate please:

 In the event of an incident at SONGS the public will be notified through radio and television broadcasts.
-If you hear sirens, turn on your radio or TV to a local Emergency Alert System (EAS) station for important information from local officials.
 Please Do Not Call 9-1-1.

 AlertSanDiego is a mass notification system designed to keep San Diego County residents and businesses informed of emergencies.
 By registering with AlertSanDiego, time-sensitive voice messages from the County or City in which you live or work may be sent to your home, cell or work phone.
 Text messages may also be sent to cell phones, e-mail accounts and hearing impaired receiving devices.
 This system supplements, but does not replace, other communication methods used by emergency responders.